Her Bitter Cup: Production

 Once Cleo Madison achieved star status at Universal, she lobbied for and was given the chance to direct.
 (Note: Universal is known for its early female directors; between 1914 and 1919 the studio credited 11 women with directorial duties.)
 After directing numerous short films in 1915, Madison directed two feature films, the second of which was Her Bitter Cup.

 Reception

 A contemporary review in the trade paper Motion Picture News gave a mixed opinion of the film, acknowledging Madison's skill and the story overall but expressing confusion about the resolution of the plot.
 In Moving Picture World, the review also expressed reservations, "The story is quite strong in some respects, but certain features seem to lack proper significance."
 The review in the New York Clipper was unfavorable and summed up bluntly, "It's so bad it's funny."

+Preservation

+Her Bitter Cup is currently presumed lost.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.